 Applies a user-specified model-fitting function to each element of a list-column

-, fitting models in parallel with a progress bar, and returns
+of datasets in .data, fitting models in parallel with a progress bar, and returns

-the original data frame with a new model
+the original data frame with a new model column containing the fitted models.

 Usage